 When adults exercise they have to be so formal, regimented and participate in serious activities like running and going to the gym.
 However children can exercise while playing and having fun, basically as long as your child is physically active they are exercising their bodies.
 Children have exercise when they play tag, climb on playground equipment, participate in PE lessons, dance classes, ride a bike and play football.
 In fact the opportunities to exercise during play are endless.

 Everybody benefits from exercising, this can been seen in our general health and well being.
-Children who exercise and are active have; stronger muscles and bones, reduced body fat, a lower body weight, less risk of developing type 2 diabetes and generally have a better outlook in life.
+Children who exercise and are active can develop an improved physical health including better heart heath, stronger muscles and bones and generally have a better outlook in life.
 This is because they become body confident and have the opportunity to interact with others while they exercise.
 If your child has difficulty sleeping maybe you should increase the amount of exercise they have to encourage the onset of sleep.

 When you take your child to a local playground you will be able to see the three main components of exercise in action.
 The three main components of exercise are; endurance, strength and flexibility.
 These can be seen displayed in the following ways.